kyverno/website/content/en/docs/Writing policies/jmespath.md

 }
 ```

-When submitting a Pod, which matches the policy above, the result which gets created after Kyverno has mutated it would then look something like this.
+When submitting a Pod which matches the policy above, the result which gets created after Kyverno has mutated it would then look something like this.

 **Incoming Pod**